mprib/DeepLabCut/docker/README.md

     $ sudo usermod -aG docker $USER

 (perhaps restart your computer (best) or (at min) open a new terminal to make sure that you are added from now on)

+It may also be possible to activate changes with the following:

+    $ newgrp docker

 ## Acknowledgements